2019 MACKINAC ISLAND INTERNSHIP

-The Mackinac Island Town Crier internship is a unique opportunity for a hands-on, intensive course in journalism.
-Students at the Town Crier are involved in every aspect of the newspaper.
-Emphasis is on learning to write quickly and well and to involve oneself in the community.
+The Mackinac Island Town Crier internship is a unique opportunity for a hands-on course in journalism.
+Interns are involved in every aspect of the newspaper, with emphasis on writing, photography, and involvement in the community.

-The internship is 15 weeks long and priority will be given to students who can work from Wednesday, May 10, to Wednesday, August 23.
+The internship is 15 weeks long and priority will be given to students who can work one of the following sets of dates: from Wednesday, May 8, to Wednesday, August 21, or from Wednesday, May 15, to Wednesday, August 28.
 So that participating interns can commit all of their energy and attention to the program, it is required that they not have other school or work commitments taking place concurrently.
 The program is open to graduate and undergraduate college students who are good writers and are interested in the relationship between a newspaper and the community it serves.

 Two interns are hired for the summer.
-They are paid and are provided a shared apartment.
-They must supply their own bicycle and digital camera.
-They will work from an office on Mackinac Island and be supported from the offices of The St. Ignace News on the mainland.
+They are paid and are provided a shared apartment and office on Mackinac Island.
+They must supply their own bicycle.

 The Town Crier is published weekly for 18 consecutive weeks during the summers, from mid-May to mid-September, and once in October, December, February, and April.
 Subscribers live throughout the country.

-Applications are being taken until Monday, February 6, and personal interviews with selected candidates will be scheduled at The St. Ignace News office in St. Ignace during February and March.
+Applications are being taken until Monday, February 4, and personal interviews with selected candidates will be scheduled at The St. Ignace News office in St. Ignace during February and early March.

 To apply, please provide: